 Jeff Fields is the President of Cheetah Clean Auto Wash, which currently has six locations.
-It is an Express Car Wash Brand based out of South Central Kentucky, spanning to Western and Northern KY.
-The Cheetah Clean Brand is a car wash capable of cleaning the vehicle’s exterior with spectacular quality.
+It is an Express Car Wash Brand based out of South Central Kentucky, spanning to Western and Northern and is capable of cleaning the vehicle’s exterior with spectacular quality.

-Essentially, it is a tried-and-true process that cleans the exterior of a car as well as one would after hours of doing it themselves.
+Essentially, the Cheetah Clean method is tried-and-true process that cleans the exterior of a car as well as one would after hours of doing it themselves.
 We focus on removing bugs with our patent-pending Beast Brush prep brush that we have developed and are in the process of trademarking our five-step cleaning/prepping process.

 We have trained/commissioned associates positioned at our auto-cashier to evaluate the car’s condition and communicate the needs to the customers.
 We also focus on selling our recurring membership programs.

 We score WELL above industry standards as far as membership ticket averages (over $30 per member per month) and percentages of membership (over 80% of our business is membership traffic compared to total volume.)
 We believe that this is due to our wash and service quality.

 Jeff Fields is an experienced, operations-focused President with a demonstrated history of working in the automotive industry.
 He is proficient in negotiation, business planning, operations management, coaching, and retail.
 But before he acquired a tactical arsenal that propelled his success, he had humble beginnings.
 He was merely a youth with a dream, a drive, and an unstoppable passion.